fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 APIs are essential to service programming, since they allow us to check whether a service offers what we need while at the same time abstracting from how the service is concretely implemented.
 This brings us to our first principle.

-**Principle 1: formal APIs.** Service APIs should be define in a formal language, which is ideally technology-agnostic, unambiguous, machine readable, and based on well-known abstractions when possible.
+**Principle 1: formal APIs.** Service APIs should be defined in a formal language, which is ideally technology agnostic, unambiguous, machine readable, and based on well-known abstractions.

 Say that our `Greeter` service should receive client requests containing a name (the name of the person that we should greet), and send back a response that contains a greeting.
 We can define these data types as the following _record types_.